i5hi/btccapital/README.md

 # btccapital

-An open-source model for building bitcoin native organizations.
+An model for structuring bitcoin native organizations.

 ## overview